 I’m not going to extol the bike “ride” virtues as you might read in a bike magazine.
 It handles well, especially on descents.
 The carbon-fiber fork absorbs shock and contributes to the feeling of control while descending.
 The rest of the bike is steel.

 There is no “toe clip” overlap (a term from the days of toe clips describing the front wheel hitting the shoe tip when the front wheel is turned at slow speed).

 I can’t comment on climbing, as though the kind of bike makes a big difference here.
 I’m a slug now.
 There is no frame flex.
 The Break-Away would make a great racing bike.

 One item of note to a narrow audience: If you ride 28 mm tires, there isn’t a lot clearance.
 I use 28 mm on the rear and 25 mm on the front.
+(Update: I’m using 700 x 28 on the front with no clearance problem.)
 Also, my Silca pump that fit the down tube on the old bike now has to go under the top tube.
 The Break-Away has a sloping top tube.
 Velcro or some other material is needed to prevent pump rattle.

 On smooth dirt roads, like Los Gatos Creek Trail, the narrow clearance is a non-issue.
 It would only come into play on muddy roads.
 Shimano’s Ultegra brakes are also unfriendly to 28 mm tires.
 It’s a clearance issue when removing the wheel.

 I look forward to many more rides on the Break-Away in the years ahead.